Sale

 Country

-TCM for High Cholesterol
+Herbs for High Cholesterol

-TCM for High Cholesterol
+Herbs for High Cholesterol

 As you must realize, there's no mention of cholesterol in the annals of traditional Chinese medicine.
 Yet the concept of excessive fat consumption was well understood.
 Modern research on Chinese herbs have pointed to several herbs that may be useful in reducing "fat in the blood".
 Some of these products are:

-GOOD HEART PILLS
+GOOD HEART POWDER

 Contains heart-healthy herbs including Hawthorne Berry (SHAN ZA), Red Sage Root (DAN SHEN), Ilex Root (MAO DONG QING), Cinnamon twig (GUI ZHI), and Longan fruit (LONG YAN ROU).

-JIAO GU LAN (JIAO GU LIAN, JIAOGULAN) PILLS
+JIAO GU LAN

 An anti-aging, longevity tonic herb.
 Chemically similar to Ginseng, it is thought to be reinforcing to overall health and has a strong anti-fatigue effect.
 Strengthens the immune system.
 Used for a variety of health complaints including cholesterol reduction.
 Contains 82 saponins, some of which are directly related to the ginsenosides found in ginseng root.
 Minimum course of use is usually 1 month.